hepplerj/cv/web-cv.md

 Alex Galarza, Douglas Seefeldt, and Jason A. Heppler, "[A Call to Redefine Historical Scholarship in the Digital Turn](http://journalofdigitalhumanities.org/1-4/a-call-to-redefine-historical-scholarship-in-the-digital-turn/)," *Journal of Digital Humanities*, December 2012.

-### Book Chapters
+### Peer Reviewed Book Chapters

-"Creating Capacity for Research Data Services at Regional Universities: A Case Study," co-author with Omer Farooq and Kate Ehrig-Page in *Teaching Research Data management*, ed.
-Julia Bauder, forthcoming.
+"Creating Capacity for Research Data Services at Regional Universities: A Case Study," co-author with Omer Farooq and Kate Ehrig-Page, in *Teaching Research Data Management*, ed.
+Julia Bauder, in progress.

 "Humanistic Approaches to Data Visualization," in *The Companion to Digital History*, ed.
 David Staley.
 Hoboken: Wiley and Sons, forthcoming.

-"A National Monument," co-author with Douglas Seefeldt, in *The Companion to Custer and the Little Big Horn*, edited by Brad Lookingbill.
+"A National Monument," co-author with Douglas Seefeldt, in *The Companion to Custer and the Little Big Horn*, ed.
+Brad Lookingbill.
 Hoboken: Wiley and Sons, 2015.

-"The American Indian Movement and South Dakota Politics," in *The Plains Political Tradition*, edited by Jon Lauck, John E. Miller, and Donald Simmons.
+"The American Indian Movement and South Dakota Politics," in *The Plains Political Tradition*, ed.
+Jon Lauck, John E. Miller, and Donald Simmons.
 Pierre, SD: South Dakota State Historical Society Press, 2011, 267--287.

 ### Other Academic Publications